Skills Consulting Group Primary Logo

 Young woman studies

 The New Zealand (NZ) Government offers scholarships to professionals from eligible countries to learn new skills in Aotearoa New Zealand.
-In 2023 and 2024, we are offering a small number of scholarships for online and in-country professional development.
-These scholarships are managed by Skills Consulting Group.
+In 2024 and 2025, we are offering a small number of scholarships for professional development studying either online or in New Zealand.
+These scholarships are managed by Skills Group.

 Read more about the available scholarships and eligibility requirements and apply below.